Weber-Group/L-10376/README.md

 * Re-run all runs with Dg2 reprocesing after Ian and I work it out --> Done!
 * Check if gas cell pressure normalization works to smooth out DG2 IPM fatness --> It does!
 * Figure out how to grab unix time from h5 or xtc files so that we can pair runs <178 to the epics arch data --> Done, but it turns out there is an offset.
 Need to find out if this offset is stable across runs, then we can use it for <178.
 * Need to figure out how to do this on a run-by-run basis.
-May have to incorporate this into the combine runs function
+May have to incorporate this into the combine runs function --> Done
+*
 ### Processing
 1. Import all data
 2. Sort out bad shots based off of: